What is Making Tax Digital?

 The newest timetable published from HMRC 13 July 2017 states that:

 - Only businesses with a turnover above the VAT threshold (currently £85,000) will be required to submit digital records and only for VAT purposes from 2019

 - It is planned that businesses will be required to submit other taxes digitally and quarterly from 2020 onwards

 How do I make my tax digital?

-In addition to the timeframes HMRC have put in place, you should also think about how much time you will need to become familiar with completing your tax return digitally.
+In addition to the timeframes HMRC has put in place, you should also think about how much time you will need to become familiar with completing your tax return digitally.
 Getting to grips with the new software that you will have to use is an important consideration to make as it will be mandatory.
-Learning and using new technology can be confusing but but you can find out more about cloud accounting software here.
+Learning and using new technology can be confusing but you can find out more about cloud accounting software here.